 I would recommend Adult Education to Everybody

 I would recommend these courses to anyone with a disability.
 Not only people with Autism.
 Because they are fun.
 You can go there and do something you like to do!
 Having follow up support allows you to try new courses that you might not have tried otherwise.
-That’s good thing because you can decide on the courses you want to do.
+That’s a good thing because you can decide on the courses you want to do.
 It’s all up to you.

 Ireland could do better by giving extra classes and extra support for people with autism and their parents.
 Schools could have more ADD units – these units are for kids with autism.
 The Government gives employment support for people between the age of 18-29 but this leaves people over 30 years old without support.
 I think that is cruel, that is mean.
 That is not fair.
 The Ability board should add people to their support scheme that are over 30 as well since they also need jobs.